HL7/crmi-ig/input/pages/artifact-terminology-service.md

     5. **SHOULD** support canonicalVersion parameter (overrides any canonical resource versions specified in the manifest)
     6. **SHOULD** support checkCanonicalVersion parameter (overrides any canonical resource versions specified in the manifest)
     7. **SHOULD** support forceCanonicalVersion parameter (overrides any canonical resource versions specified in the manifest)
-    8. **SHOULD** support system-version parameter (overrides code system versions specified in the quality program release)
+    8. **SHOULD** support default-system-version parameter (formerly system-version) (overrides code system versions specified in the manifest)
-    9. **SHOULD** support check-system-version parameter (overrides code system versions specified in the quality program release)
+    9. **SHOULD** support check-system-version parameter (overrides code system versions specified in the manifest)
-    10. **SHOULD** support force-system-version parameter (overrides code system versions specified in the quality program release)
+    10. **SHOULD** support force-system-version parameter (overrides code system versions specified in the manifest)
+    8. **SHOULD** support default-valueset-version parameter (overrides value set versions specified in the manifest)
+    9. **SHOULD** support check-valueset-version parameter (overrides value set versions specified in the manifest)
+    10. **SHOULD** support force-valueset-version parameter (overrides value set versions specified in the manifest)

 7. **SHALL** support operations to enable maintenance of release specifications for artifact collections using Library resources that conform to the CRMIManifestLibrary profile.
     1. **SHALL** support creating a Library in `draft` status (using POST)